mjgirgenti/PTSDsnDLPFC/RNA/README.md

 # snRNA-seq Analysis Pipeline

-This is the instruction and tutorial for the snRNA-seq part of the analysis.
+Here is the tutorial for snRNA-seq analysis.

 ## Preprocessing

 We first run cellranger and cellbender to generate the initial raw count matrices.
-To run the pipeline, use
+To run the pipeline, use:

 ```
 ./preprocess.sh <sample_id> <fastq_location> <ref_genome_location>